German ‘Synodal Path’ Aims to Shape Vatican Decisions, Says Plan’s Architect

 Critics, however, see this emphasis on both dialogue and the local Church as a highly political maneuver, designed to achieve reform without Rome’s consent.

-“One of the major ideas behind that way of thinking is that coming to the Truth via the old way does not exist — that Truth is what one arrives at through discourse,” said a source close to the German Church.
+“One of the major ideas behind that way of thinking is that coming to the Truth via the old way does not exist — that truth is what one arrives at through discourse,” said a source close to the German Church.
 “It’s a decisive philosophical framework, through which you can arrive at whatever result you want.”

 The source also noted that the participants are stacked in favor of reform, with as many as 90%-95% of those taking part considered to hold heterodox views.